aileron-gateway/aileron-gateway/README.md

 ## Governance

-We are now actively working with this topic.
+We are now actively working on this topic.

 ## License